 In rare cases the decisions made by DAO are signaling Is Lido pro-1559?, not requiring any on-chain actions.
 For those successful snapshot vote is the final step.

 Aragon is a DAO framework with on-chain voting as one of the crucial features.

 In emergency cases votes can start without going through the all steps.
-The vote can be immediately started on Aragon, bypassing the Snapshot voting or Research forum.
-But post on Research forum is still highly desired as one giving the context of the proposal.
+The vote can be immediately started on Aragon, bypassing Snapshot voting or the Research forum.
+But a post on the Research forum is still highly desired as one giving the context of the proposal.